You can complete the Offer in Compromise Pre-Qualifier Tool to find out if you may qualify for an offer in compromise.

 As part of the accepted offer agreement the IRS will keep any refund, including interest, for taxes due through the calendar year that the offer was accepted.

-For example, if your offer is accepted in 2016 and you are due a refund when you file your 2016 Form 1040 on April 15, 2017, the IRS will apply your refund to your total tax debt.
+For example, if your offer is accepted in 2018 and you are due a refund when you file your 2018 Form 1040 or 1040-SR on April 15, 2019, the IRS will apply your refund to your total tax debt.
 This refund will not be counted as a payment toward your accepted offer amount.

 No. The refund that is retained as part of the offer agreement is applied to the overall tax debt and is not considered a payment toward your accepted offer amount.